sandeepkv93/kubernetes-autoscale-webapp/README.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License - see LICENSE file for details

----

-**Built with ❤️ for learning Kubernetes auto-scaling**